Microsoft/MCW-OSS-DevOps/HOL/Hands-on lab unguided - OSS DevOps.md

 -   Make a change to osTicket\\include\\client\\footer.inc.php file to add **Run on Azure App Services!** After **All rights reserved** on the page.

--   Commit and push your changes to the repository.
+-   Commit and push your changes to the repository

 *Exit criteria*

--   After this task, the **Run on Azure App Services!** text should be visible on the staging slot.
+-   After this task, the **Run on Azure App Services!** text should be visible on the staging slot

 ### Task 6: Manually deploy to production

 *Tasks to complete*

--   Swap the staging slot to production in your Azure Web App.
+-   Swap the staging slot to production in your Azure Web App

 *Exit criteria*

--   After this task, the application should load on the production URL.
+-   After this task, the application should load on the production URL

 ### Summary